19 million people don’t have internet access. Will Congress spend billions to fix that?

 “We need to emphasize that to thrive, rural communities must have access to all-fiber connectivity,” said Lisa Youngers, president and CEO of the Fiber Broadband Association.
 “In many rural areas, the costs of deployment are so great that all-fiber networks will not be built with government support.”

-“The cost of the infrastructure is always going to be key, but you’ve got to look at this as a longterm investment,” agreed Shirley Bloomfield, the CEO of the NTCA-The Rural Broadband Association, who plans to come to Capitol Hill soon to brief Congressional aides on “why fiber is the best investment.”
+“The cost of the infrastructure is always going to be key, but you’ve got to look at this as a long-term investment,” agreed Shirley Bloomfield, the CEO of NTCA-The Rural Broadband Association, who plans to come to Capitol Hill soon to brief congressional aides on “why fiber is the best investment.”

 Some lawmakers are so convinced about the superiority of fiber they think Congress should express a preference for it in legislation.